Probing Hernquist dark matter through the optical appearance of black holes: A comprehensive study of various accretions: Abstract

 \section{Abstract}

-The shadow of a black hole is critically dependent on the surrounding accreting matter.
-We investigate the observational signatures of a Schwarzschild black hole embedded in a Hernquist dark matter (DM) halo under three distinct accretion scenarios: a geometrically thin disk, a static spherical flow, and an infalling spherical flow.
+\replace{The shadow of a black hole is critically dependent on the surrounding accreting matter.}{The observational appearance of a black hole is critically dependent on the surrounding accreting matter, in particular on the central brightness depression and photon ring structure.} We perform a systematic comparative analysis of the observational signatures of a Schwarzschild black hole embedded in a Hernquist dark matter (DM) halo under three distinct accretion scenarios: a geometrically thin disk, a static spherical flow, and an infalling spherical flow.
 For the thin disk model, we find that direct emission dominates the total observed intensity, while the size and brightness of the lensing and photon rings serve as sensitive probes of the Hernquist DM parameters.
-Under spherical accretion, the Hernquist DM halo significantly enlarges the photon sphere.
-This results in an observable shadow that is approximately $2\%$ to $30\%$ larger than in the vacuum case, though this increase in size is accompanied by a considerable decrease in overall image brightness.
-Furthermore, the Doppler de-boosting effect in the infalling scenario produces a markedly darker image than its static counterpart.
-Our results demonstrate that the size and brightness profile of a black hole shadow provide a powerful observational tool to probe and constrain the distribution of dark matter in galactic centers.
+From a geometric perspective, the Hernquist DM halo significantly enlarges the photon sphere, resulting in an observable \replace{shadow radius}{critical curve radius} approximately $2\%$ to $30\%$ larger than in the vacuum case.
+Regarding the radiative signatures, the measured intensity profiles, which rely on the particular accretion models, show a general brightness suppression, which is especially affected by the Doppler de-boosting in the infalling scenario.
+Our results suggest that \replace{the size and brightness profile of a black hole shadow provide}{the size of the central brightness depression and the brightness profile of the black hole image provide} a valuable theoretical framework for constraining the distribution of dark matter in galactic centers.

 \keywords{Hernquist dark matter, black hole shadow, observational appearance.}